Membership Program

 Increase your equity and social justice capacity in ways you didn’t even know you could.

-It's not or silly, unserious, "chick lit".
+Romance is not fluff, unserious, "chick lit".

 That is why it is treated with such disdain.
-Because at its core, romance is power.
+Because at its core, romance -especially diverse, expansive romance - contains the power to completely disrupt the narratives that sustain oppression.

-Our on-demand video reading guides, and live facilitated learning sessions serve to activate our sense of justice - emotional; political; economic; and cultural - and build our capacity to create the kinds of justice we want to see in the world.
+This is how we build our capacity to create the kinds of justice we want to see in the world.

 FAQ